 Try to prioritise the development of the features and decide, which components are crucial to your business right now.

-If you need help with preparing the SRS document or prioritising the requirements, we encourage you to use the software requirements specification template, designed for companies, that are ordering a new piece of software.
-You can also get in touch with us and let our advisor help you with the paperwork right now.
+If you need help with preparing an SRS document or prioritising the requirements, we encourage you to use the software requirements specification template, designed for companies, that are ordering a new piece of software.
+You can also get in touch with us and let our consultant help you with the paperwork right now.

 Is what you already have the best?